stevens68/marble-maze/README.md

 - Double click `Asstes/_marble-maze/prefab/Box 1` in the project tab
 - In the hierarchy tab, select `Box 1/Outer Frame`
 - In the project tab, open `Asstes/_marble-maze/model`
-- Drag `MarbleMazeWalk-13589150` to the `Model` field in section `Behaviour Parameters` in the isnspector tab
+- Drag `MarbleMazeWalk` to the `Model` field in section `Behaviour Parameters` in the isnspector tab
 - Select `Behaviour Type` = `Inference only`
 - Select the `Game` view and click the `Play`-Button
 - After a few seconds, you should see the marble starting to run